 Hybrid has a whip

 For those that complained the Volcano only blows bags, enter the Hybrid.
-It comes with a whip tube system and flat mouthpiece that perfectly swivels atop the Volcano, making it easy to share.
+The Hybrid offers a whip tube system and flat mouthpiece that perfectly swivels atop the Volcano, making it easy to share.
 The Hybrid Filling Chamber twists onto the base so the whip doesn’t fall off, like it would on the Classic’s chamber that simply sits on top.

 Hybrid has more precise controls